How to Become a Cybersecurity Analyst

 - Technological tools and software basics

-If you are interested in earning a master’s degree in cybersecurity, that can be earned in as little as 15 months.
+- Master’s degree in cybersecurity - can take as little as 15 months.
 This is a good option if you already have a bachelor's degree.

 Career Outlook for Cybersecurity Analysts

-The career outlook for cybersecurity analysts is strong, according to BLS, with a median salary of $112,000 and a healthy job growth of 32% over the next 10 years, which is much faster than the national average.*
+The career outlook for cybersecurity analysts is strong, according to BLS, with a median salary of $124,910 in 2024 and a healthy job growth of 29% over the next 10 years, which is much faster than the national average for all occupations.*

 Creating your organization’s disaster recovery plan, staying up to date on the latest technology research and proactively investigating ways hackers are trying to infiltrate computer systems are key elements to any cybersecurity analysis role.

-The ability to pivot, be open to learning new skills and the ability to act quickly and decisively are also key skills for a cybersecurity analyst.
+The ability to pivot, be open to learning new skills and act quickly and decisively are also key skills for a cybersecurity analyst.
 BLS notes the following skills in particular as helpful for success in a cybersecurity role:

-Most corporations and organizations have a need for cybersecurity analysis and protection.
-The technology sector is one area where cybersecurity analysts are needed, but the digital needs of the healthcare and e-commerce industries are rising as well, according to BLS.
+Most corporations and organizations require cybersecurity analysis and protection.
+The technology sector is one area where cybersecurity analysts are needed.
+But a growing use of artificial intelligence (AI) and the digital needs of e-commerce industries are contributing to the approximately 16,000 job openings in this field each year, according to BLS.
 Safeguarding information extends to credit card data, financial data and even personal data.

 Everyone online can be found, and everything needs to be protected.
 Strong cybersecurity analysis can help prevent bad actors from gaining private information, create preventative measures and devise plans to manage risk.